 “I went to the Gypsy and had my fortune read, I went to see a Gypsy, I had my fortune read, I hung my head in sorrow when she said what she said.”

 He remembered the song from the time before he went to Korea.
 It was a big hit by Ivory Joe Hunter, not Pat Boone.
 Ivory Joe was Ivory Joe’s given name, not a stage name.
 He was the Baron of the Boogie.
-He wasn’t a wholesome youngster from Florida who covered R & B hits for Dot Records.
-He wasn’t the witless Pat Boone who the high school girls loved.
+He wasn’t the pale youngster from Florida who covered R & B hits for Dot Records.
+He wasn’t the wholesome Pat Boone who the high school girls loved.

 He had felt better for a half-hour, the warm sunshine making him hum, but now his head was pulsing.
 He felt hot, not warm.
 Darkness was creeping in on the edge of his vision.
 He was nauseous and woozy.